-- Confirm that the applicant has enough funds for closing. - Obtain a credible explanation from the applicant regarding the source of funds for any large, recurring deposits or increase in the account balance that are not attributed to wages or earnings.
-A large deposit may be the proceeds from a new personal loan not yet reported to the credit bureaus or indicate an unidentified income source.
+- Confirm that the applicant has enough funds for closing. - Obtain a credible explanation from the applicant regarding the source of funds for any large deposits or increase in the account balance.
+A large deposit may be the proceeds from a new personal loan not yet reported to the credit bureaus.